gulyslae/gulyslae.github.io/_posts/2019-08-08-SLAE32-msfvenom.md

     0000003E  31C9              xor ecx,ecx
     00000040  CD80              int 0x80

-    00000042  85C0              test eax,eax             ; eax is 0 because of nanosleep, so next jmp should always occur - or not just if nanosleep fails someway
-    00000044  79BD              jns 0x3                  ; jmp to buf+3, which is almost the start of the program
-    00000046  EB52              jmp short 0x9a           ; jmp to neat exit again
+    00000042  85C0              test eax,eax             ; eax is 0 because of nanosleep, so next jmp should always occurs ; or not just if nanosleep fails someway 00000044  79BD              jns 0x3                  ; jmp to buf+3, which is almost the start of the program 00000046  EB52              jmp short 0x9a           ; jmp to neat exit again